Summary

 • The COUNTIFS function is not case-sensitive.

-• The order that conditions provided to COUNTIFS does not matter.
+• The order in which conditions appear does not matter.

-• Criteria are usually enclosed in double quotes ("").
+• Criteria are enclosed in double quotes ("").

 Note that the syntax for the criteria argument in COUNTIF is somewhat unique in Excel because you typically need to enclose the criteria in double quotes (""), especially when using operators.
 For example, instead of simply entering >100 as the criteria, you must enter ">100" in double quotes.
 If you don't quote values as required, Excel will not let you enter the formula.
 See the next section for more details and examples of the syntax required to apply various criteria.